concur/developer.concur.com/src/api-guides/ERP-integration/posting-via-financial-integration-service.markdown

 * The “enabled” value at the Report Header will not change even as the feature may be toggled on/off.
 * This ensures no cross pollination – inclusion of a report in both posting document and extract.

  Any report or invoice created after enablement will flow through to FIS.
 Existing reports or invoices with a Create Date prior to enablement will continue to flow through the extract file process.
-Existing customers need to manage the in-flight reports and invoices but your team needs to raise this topic to ensure everyone is agreement.
+Existing customers need to manage the in-flight reports and invoices but your team needs to raise this topic to ensure everyone is in agreement.
 Does the customer prefer a parallel process of their existing, file-based process plus the FIS process?
 Or will the customer want to process all reports and invoices prior to enabling FIS?
 The latter option will require prohibiting users from creating a new report or invoice until all existing reports and invoices are processed and FIS is enabled.

 ### Accounting Extracts